 The Challenges Law Firms Faced

-Many law firms opted to try Google AdWords to bring in customers.
-However, this instantly became an extremely overcrowded marketplace, and Google were quick to spot an opportunity.
-“Lawyer” is now the sixth most expensive keyword category on Google AdWords, costing an average of £42.51 per click.
+Many law firms opted to try Google Ads to bring in customers.
+However, this instantly became an extremely overcrowded marketplace, and Google was quick to spot an opportunity.
+“Lawyer” is now the sixth most expensive keyword category on Google Ads, costing an average of £42.51 per click.
 That’s a large amount to spend when there is no guarantee of a click leading to a sale.